 We highly welcome first year students (as well as students from every other year), to better their debating and negotiating skills.
 AntwerpMUN has had the pleasure of seeing participants join for their entire academic career from the first year onward, which is something we highly recommend.

-Before the MUN, you are expected to hand in a Position paper in February of 2017.
+Before the MUN, you are expected to hand in a Position paper.
 We highly encourage extensive research on your country and its position on the topic, but this is up to you to follow up on.
 While the workload during the MUN itself can be intense (especially on the first day for new MUN participants), you can quickly adjust.
 We offer social activities in the evening for relaxation, and give enough breaks in between.
 Furthermore, our team is in contact with the university to ensure that any deadlines during our simulation can be moved to another date.
 You will be able to contact us if this applies to you.